linode/docs/docs/platform/one-click/deploying-django-with-one-click-apps/index.md

 ### Access Django

-After Django has finished installing, you will be able to access your Django site over `https://yourlinodeip:8000` with your Linode's IPv4 address.
+After Django has finished installing, you will be able to access your Django site at your Linode's IPv4 address, for instance: `https://yourlinodeip:8000`.

-1. You will be able to access your Django site by copying your Linode's IPv4 address and entering it in the browser of your choice.
-To find your Linode's IPv4 address.
+1. To find your Linode's IPv4 address.
 Click on the **Linodes** link in the sidebar.
 You will see a list of all your Linodes.

 1. Find the Linode you just created when deploying your app and select it.